alexhkurz/Hacking-Stockfish/README.md

 - Save and load analysis to a file.
 - Display the A-score and B-score for each move.
 - shift-right and shift-left move the game forward and backward by 2 moves.
+- Best 20 moves with their scores are plotted.